tschaffter/rstudio/README.md

 This repository uses [semantic versioning] to track the releases of this project.
 This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit once it has been created.
-The tags of the GitHub releases are available [here](https://github.com/tschaffter/rstudio/releases).

 ### Docker tags